tirthajyoti/Stats-Maths-with-Python/README.md

-# Statistics and mathematical computing Notebooks
+# Statistics and Mathematical Computing Notebooks
 General statistics, mathematical programming, numerical/sceintific computing scripts and notebooks in Python.

 ### Please feel free to [connect with me on LinkedIn](https://www.linkedin.com/in/tirthajyoti-sarkar-2127aa7/) if you are interested in data science and like to connect.